thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 Embedded integration is running in the main ThingsBoard Edge process.

 Pros:
-* simplifies deployment of new integration (just few clicks on ThingsBoard UI);
+* simplifies deployment of new integration (just a few clicks on ThingsBoard UI);
 * minimize latency for message delivery;

 Cons:
-* consume resources allocated to main ThingsBoard Edge process: network connections, OS threads and CPU cycles;
+* consume resources allocated to the main ThingsBoard Edge process: network connections, OS threads, and CPU cycles;
 * low level of isolation;

 <object width="60%" data="/images/user-guide/integrations/embeded-integrations-overview.svg"></object>